Lichtenbaum-van Hamel duality for singular varieties over $p$-adic fields: Preliminaries

 \begin{proposition} Let $M$ be a generalized 1-motive $[L^D\to G]$.
 Then, for every $n\in\Z$, there exists a unique topology on $H^n(k,M)$ such that the sequence \eqref{nagao 1-motive 1} is a strict exact sequence of abelian topological groups.
 More precisely, the topologies are the following: \begin{enumerate}[nosep, label=\alph*)] \item The group $H^0(k,M)$ is an extension of a discrete finite group by a quotient of $G(k)$.
-In particular, $H^0(k,M)$ satisfies that all its subgroups of finite index are open; \item For $n\geq 1$ or $n=-1$, $H^n(k,M)$ is endowed with the discrete topology; \item For $n< -1$, all the groups $H^n(k,M)$ are trivial. \end{enumerate} In particular, these groups are locally compact, totally disconnected and second countable; and Hausdorff for $n\neq 0$. \end{proposition}
+In particular, $H^0(k,M)$ satisfies that all its subgroups of finite index are open; \item For $n\geq 1$ or $n=-1$, $H^n(k,M)$ is endowed with the discrete topology; \item For $n< -1$, all the groups $H^n(k,M)$ are trivial. \end{enumerate} In particular, these groups are locally compact and second countable; and Hausdorff totally disconnected for $n\neq 0$.
+Moreover, the group $H^0(k,M)_{\Haus}$ is totally disconnected. \end{proposition}

 \begin{proof} We have already proved the existence and uniqueness of the topology.
-Assertion $a)$ follows from the previous construction and \cite[Proposition 3.10]{topart}.
+Note that $H^1(k,L^D)$ is finite and that all finite-index subgroups of $G(k)$ are open.
+So assertion $a)$ follows from the previous construction and \cite[Proposition 3.10]{topart}.
 Points $b)$ and $c)$ follow directly from the construction.
 For the last assertion: local compacity follows from \cite[p.
-54, Theorem 6.7.(c)]{Stroppel}; totally disconnection follows from \cite[p.
-56, Proposition 6.9.(b),(c)]{Stroppel}; and second countability follows from \cite[p.
-36, Proposition 2.C.8.(1),(2)]{Cornulier}. \end{proof}
+54, Theorem 6.7.(c)]{Stroppel}; second countability follows from \cite[p.
+36, Proposition 2.C.8.(1),(2)]{Cornulier}; and totally disconnection follows from \cite[p.
+56, Proposition 6.9.(b),(c)]{Stroppel} and \cite[Lemma 2.13]{topart}. \end{proof}

 \begin{remarks} Let $M=[L^D\to G]$ be a generalized 1-motive. \begin{enumerate}[nosep,label=\alph*)] \item The group $H^0(k,M)$ may be not Hausdorff since $\ker i_0$ may not be closed in $G(k)$. \item Observe that, with this topology, the isomorphism defined in \eqref{motives withno ga} becomes a topological isomorphism. \item When $G$ is an abelian variety, the profinite completion $H^0(k,M)^\wedge$ and the separation $H^0(k,M)_{\Haus}$ of $H^0(k,M)$ agree.
-Indeed, in this case, $H^0(k,M)$ is compact and totally disconnected and, therefore, $H^0(k,M)_{\Haus}$ is profinite. \end{enumerate} \end{remarks}
+Indeed, in this case, $H^0(k,M)$ is compact and, therefore, $H^0(k,M)_{\Haus}$ is Hausdorff compact totally disconnected, that is profinite. \end{enumerate} \end{remarks}